 What is a parsing rule and how do I create one?

-A parsing rule is basically a set of instructions which tell our algorithm what kind of data you want to extract from your documents.
+A parsing rule is basically a set of instructions that tell our algorithm what kind of data you want to extract from your documents.
 Typically you will have one parsing rule for each data field inside your document.

 Parsing rules are at the heart of Docparser and our mission is to make the creation of Parsing Rules as simple as possible for our users.
 In case you are getting stuck while setting up your parsing rules, please do not hesitate to contact our support staff.
 We will be more than happy to help you with the setup and provide a helping hand.